 What the Evangelicals have done with “Messianic Judaism” is the extreme form of what some Catholics are doing with their accommodation of Jewish converts.
 Granted, Catholics usually never go as far as Evangelicals do, but the spirit of Judaizing can still be there, and yes, it is wrong.

 So what is the balanced approach?

 Here’s the deal.
-Saint Paul and the Council of Jerusalem absolutely condemned judaising.
+Saint Paul and the Council of Jerusalem absolutely condemned Judaizing.
 There is no question about that.
 There are no exceptions to it.
-It is condemned, and it is heresy to practise.
-But what exactly is judaising?
+It is condemned, and it is heresy to practice.
+But what exactly is Judaizing?
 As I defined above.
-Judaising is: “to conform to the spirit, character, principles, or practises of Judaism.”
+Judaizing is: “to conform to the spirit, character, principles, or practices of Judaism.”
 By that is meant generally to conform the Church as a whole, and specifically to conform non-Jewish Christians.
-In other words, if you tell non-Jewish Christians that they should adopt Jewish practises, you are judaising.
+In other words, if you tell non-Jewish Christians that they should adopt Jewish practices, you are Judaizing.

-So to summarise, judaising simply means making non-Jews act like Jews.
+So to summarize, Judaizing simply means making non-Jews act like Jews.
 What it does not mean, however, is allowing Jews to act like Jews.